 Creative, Fresh, Enthusiastic

 Orange is a friendlier shade than its cousin red.
 It is associated with optimism, creativity, vitality success, playfulness and sunshine.
-The color of oranges, it can also be associated with health and wellness.
-It’s an effective color choice to market children’s toys, food, and even home merchandise (Home Depot).
+The colour of oranges, it can also be associated with health and wellness.
+It’s an effective colour choice to market children’s toys, food, and even home merchandise (Home Depot).

 Successful Orange Brands: Fanta, Harley Davidson, Amazon, Nickelodeon, Mastercard, Reese, Soundcloud & Firefox

 Yellow is a complex colour representing cheerfulness, knowledge, confidence, communication and creativity.
 It is also associated with cowardice and warning (think caution signs), so use carefully.

 Mailchimp recently rebranded their website using a striking yellow colour scheme.
 The logo has been simplified and converted to black for easy visibility over the yellow background.
 It makes the site more vibrant and memorable, while still engaging the audience with its new innovative look.